aviad12g/arc-agi-solver/README.md

 ## Theoretical Foundations

-### Admissible Heuristic Guarantees
+### Heuristic design

-The system's heuristics satisfy the admissibility criterion necessary for A* optimality:

-**Theorem**: For any DSL program P that transforms grid G₁ to target grid G₂, the heuristic function h(G₁, G₂) ≤ optimal_cost(P).

-**Proof Sketch**: Each DSL primitive moves at least one feature dimension by at least unit distance.
-The ℓ₂ distance between feature vectors provides a lower bound on the number of required operations.
+The heuristic functions are constructed to be admissible for A*: distances computed over feature representations are designed not to overestimate the number of required steps.

 ### Computational Complexity